MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Functions_Advanced.md

 Advanced functions differ from compiled cmdlets in the following ways:

-- Advanced function parameter binding does not throw an exception when an array of strings is bound to a Boolean parameter.
+- Advanced function parameter binding does not throw an exception when an array of strings is bound to a `Switch` parameter.
 - The ValidateSet attribute and the ValidatePattern attribute cannot pass named parameters.
 - Advanced functions cannot be used in transactions.